harshitsinghai77/fictional-octo-funicular/posts/mlOps-for-edge-devices.md

 ---
 title: "MLOps for Edge Devices"
 excerpt: MLOps is the practice of applying DevOps principles and practices to the development and deployment of machine learning (ML) models.
 MLOps for edge devices is a specific approach to MLOps that focuses on deploying and managing ML models on edge devices, such as sensors, cameras, and IoT devices.
-In this article, we will explore MLOps for edge devices, including the benefits and challenges of this approach, and some of the key tools and technologies that are commonly used..
 coverImage: "https://images.unsplash.com/photo-1499602211854-122b55ef8f5d?ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&ixlib=rb-1.2.1&auto=format&fit=crop&w=746&q=80"
 date: "2021-07-21T12:04:07.322Z"
 author: